COVID-19 Awareness & Precautions at Clyne

 * Hats: Customers can borrow one of our riding hats, if they do not have their own.
 They will be sanitised after use.

 * Gloves: If Customers would like to wear gloves during their ride they must be clean.

 Please read & adhere to our Terms & Conditions

 How to book

 * All rides need to be booked and paid for in advance.

-* All Customers must have a valid Riders Registration Form (completed within the past year) on file with us.
-Customers should email the form to the office before their ride time.
+* All Customers must have a valid Riders Registration Form (completed within the past year) on file with us before they ride.
+Forms can be completed online here: Registration Form.